infobip/oneapi-php/QUICKSTART.md

 In the first scenario the mobile-originated (see example 3 for term explanation) information is returned to the (web) application that requested the operation.

 In the second scenario the mobile-terminated information is still being sent by your (web) application, but the mobile-originated information is returned to an URL predefined by you via HTTP POST request.
-In other words, Parseco pushes the receiving inbound notifications (be it HLR or delivery data, or messages) to your web application.
+In other words, Parseco pushes the receiving inbound notifications (be it Number context or delivery data, or messages) to your web application.

  * You must have your own web application in order to provide the URL for the Parseco push notifications.
  * You must register the URL mentioned above as notification URL at Parseco site [setup wizard](http://www.parseco.com/application/setup-wizard/)